mapeditor/tiled/docs/manual/preferences.rst

 Plugins
 -------

-Here you can choose which plugins are enabled.
-Currently plugins only serve to add support for additional map and/or tileset file formats.
+Here you can choose which plugins are enabled, as well as opening the :doc:`scripted extensions </reference/scripting>` folder.

+Plugins add support for map and/or tileset file formats.
 Some generic plugins are enabled by default, while more specific ones need to be manually enabled.

 There is no need to restart Tiled when enabling or disabling plugins.
 When a plugin fails to load, try hovering its icon to see if the tool